Torsteinws/keyboard/design.md

 ```

 ### Notes
-- First row is a location reference
+- First row is a reference to make the columns easier to read.
-- ¨_ means ¨ + compose character
+- `-` means that the key is unchanged.
 - Permanently removed: ¨